vivekanand1101/stanford-corenlp-python/README.md

     from corenlp import StanfordCoreNLP
     corenlp_dir = "stanford-corenlp-full-2013-06-20/"
     corenlp = StanfordCoreNLP(corenlp_dir)  # wait a few minutes...
-    corenlp.parse("Parse it")
+    corenlp.raw_parse("Parse it")

-If you need to parse long texts (more than 30-50 sentences), you have to use a batch_parse() function.
+If you need to parse long texts (more than 30-50 sentences), you must use a `batch_parse` function.
 It reads text files from input directory and returns a generator object of dictionaries parsed each file results:

     from corenlp import batch_parse
     corenlp_dir = "stanford-corenlp-full-2013-06-20/"